Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/specular_shaders.rst

 When these facets are flatter against the "macrosurface", the surface will have a tighter reflection, closer to a mirror.
-This is a condensed explanation of the generally accepted microfacet theory of reflectance, which is the basis of all modern BRDFs (Bi-directional Reflectance Distribution Functions), or shading models.
+This is a condensed explanation of the generally accepted microfacet theory of reflectance, which is the basis of all modern :abbr:`BRDF (Bi-directional Reflectance Distribution Function)`\ s, or shading models.

 Because these microfacets are transparent,